Parks and Recreational Facilities

-– Located on East Main Street at Cripple Cove, The Ben Smith Playground is a lovely small playground over looks Cripple Cove.
-The playground has received a complete makeover the past few years with new playground equipment, a new seawall, benches and oicnic tables.
-You can enjoy watching your children play while at the same time watching the activites in the cove as the playground area in enclosed by a chain link fence.
+Located on East Main Street at Cripple Cove, The Ben Smith Playground is a lovely small playground overlooking the water and is a wonderful play area for children.
+The playground underwent a makeover with new playground equipment, a new seawall, benches, and picnic tables.
+You can enjoy watching your children play while at the same time watching the activities in the cove as the playground area in enclosed by a chain link fence.

-– This small park on East Main Street has a few benches on which to sit and enjoy the workings of the inner harbor.
-A great place to enjoy coffee, lunch or a good book.
+This small park on East Main Street has a few benches on which to sit and enjoy the workings of the inner harbor.
+Gordon Thomas Park is a great place to enjoy coffee, lunch, or a good book.

-- This is a beautiful promenade overlooking Gloucester Harbor.
-It is the home of the famous Fisherman’s Monument and Cenotaph, listing all of the Gloucestermen who have lost their lives to the sea throughout the City's history as the oldest seaport in the United States.
-On the westerly side of New England’s busiest drawbridge is the Fishermen’s Wives Memorial Statue dedicated to all women and children who wait on the shore for Gloucester's boats to come home from sea.
-There are benches located all along the boulevard for people to sit and enjoy the ocean.
+This beautiful promenade overlooking Gloucester Harbor is the home of the famous Fisherman’s Monument and Cenotaph, listing all of the Gloucester fishermen who have lost their lives to the sea throughout the City's history as the oldest seaport in the United States.
+On the westerly side of New England’s busiest drawbridge is the Fishermens' Wives Memorial Statue dedicated to all women and children who wait on the shore for Gloucester's boats to come home from sea.
+Several benches located all along Stacy Boulevard welcome people who want to sit and enjoy the ocean.
 In the spring, several thousand tulips bring color and delight to all who visit.

 Magnolia Woods Recreational Area

 Located off of 474 Western Avenue in the Magnolia section of Gloucester, Magnolia Woods Recreational Area is comprised of 25 beautiful acres.
 Home to Gloucester’s soccer program, it is replete with seven soccer fields and a small softball field.
-The park is open to all visitors who can do any of the following activities: bird watch, nature walk, check out the variety of wild flowers growing in the area, and just be outside.
-In the winter, people may cross country ski in the winter months.
+The park is also open to visitors who may want to do some birdwatching, take a hike or go for a nature walk, check out the variety of wild flowers growing in the area, and just be outside.
+In the winter, people may cross country ski at the site.
 Future site improvements include additional parking and restroom facilities.